 Well, due to the U.S. Silver Purchase Act of 1934, the U.S. Treasury went on a massive buying spree by jacking up the price of silver to $0.77 in 1935 from $0.44 in 1934.
 There is a lot that can be written about the U.S. 1934 Silver Purchase Act, but the motivation by the U.S. Government was to acquire more silver to back their outstanding currency base.

-According to a paper written in 1936 titled, Effect Of The Silver Purchase Act Of 1934 On The United States, China, Mexico and India, it stated the following:
+A paper written in 1936 titled, Effect Of The Silver Purchase Act Of 1934 On The United States, China, Mexico, and India, stated the following:

 So, where did the United States import this amazing 473 Moz of silver in one year??
 Well, if you guessed China, you are correct.
 Of course, not all the silver came from China (India as well), but one hell of a lot did.
 This next bit of text from the same paper quoted above shows just how much silver China imported between 1918 and 1931:

-During that time period (1918-1931), the Chinese imported one billion oz of silver, or 30% of total global mine supply during that time.
-After the signing of the U.S. Silver Purchase Act in June 19, 1934, Shanghai silver stocks plummeted:
+During that period (1918-1931), the Chinese imported one billion oz of silver, or 30% of the total global mine supply during that time.
+After the signing of the U.S. Silver Purchase Act on June 19, 1934, Shanghai silver stocks plummeted: